Tan Zhongyi: Career

 She reached the final of the Women's World Chess Championship 2017 against GM Anna Muzychuk.
-They finished the classical games 2-2 with one win each, sending the match to a rapid tie-break.
+They finished the classical games 2–2 with one win each, sending the match to a rapid tie-break.
 Tan won the two-game tie-break by drawing the first game with Black and then winning the second game with White, and thus became Women's World Champion.
 This also earned her the title of Grandmaster.

 She lost the Women's World Champion title to Ju Wenjun at the Women's World Chess Championship Match 2018 with a final score of 5½–4½.

 In 2020, she won the women's top prize at the Gibraltar Masters.

 In 2021, Tan achieved third place in the Women's Chess World Cup after winning against Anna Muzychuk with a score of 2.5 - 1.5.

 In 2022, Tan won the Women's World Rapid Championship in Almaty, Kazakhstan, after defeating local player Dinara Saduakassova in the tiebreaker.

+Tan won the Women's Candidates Tournament 2024 with a score of 9/14, earning the right to challenge Ju Wenjun for Women's World Chess Championship.

 Tan lost the Women's World Chess Championship 2025 against compatriot Ju Wenjun, with a score of 6.5-2.5.

+Tan Finished 3rd in Women's Chess World Cup 2025 she lost in the semifinals to eventual winner Divya Deshmukh and beat Lei Tingjie in the 3rd place match, As a result she qualified for the Women's Candidates Tournament 2026.

+Tan participated in Women's Candidates Tournament 2026, She finished 8th with the score 5.5/14 losing 4 and winning only 1.

+In August 2026, Tan won the Cairns Cup; she scored 6.5/9 points (+5-1=3) with the only loss coming in the final round against Stavroula Tsolakidou.
+She was the first person to win the Cairns Cup twice, having previously won it in 2024.